 The roots contain nitrogen-fixing buds which help to naturally condition the soil it is planted in.
 This plant is deciduous, and thrives in poor soil conditions, preferring wetter sites.
 Dependant on the type of Alder you choose they are great at being wind breaks, and provide an excellent option as a hedge for privacy, due to its fast growing nature.
 We recommend planting them two feet apart, and pruning them into shape towards the end of the summer.
 They provide a great effect amongst your landscape, whether you just want to improve your soil nutrients, are seeking more privacy or want to plant it as a feature.

-Take a look at the range of Alder plants we currently have available below.
+Take a look at the range of Alder plants we currently have available above.
 If you have any questions about our hedges then please do not hesitate to get in touch with one of our team members on 01580 765600, or take a look at our contact page.